 This guide will help you implement smoke-free policies at your community service.

-Smoke-free policy template
+Smoke-free policy template for community services

-Make Smoking History has created a smoke-free policy template for community services to be used in conjunction with the guide.
+Make Smoking History has created a smoke-free policy guide template for community services to be used in conjunction with the guide.
 Click here to access the adaptable template.

 Smoke-free signage with positive messaging has the ability to support, educate and inform.
 Signage can encourage staff and clients to both adhere to the policy, plus seek information and support to quit.